ebi-pf-team/interproscan6/README.md

 IMPORTANT: Change the input params in input.yaml file if you want to test different flows (see in main.nf)

-remember to build docker interproscan6 image (necessary to hmmer process):
+remember to build docker interproscan6 base image:

     docker build -t interproscan6 .

+and download the additional images we use:

+    docker pull staphb/hmmer

 How to run: